Kesinh0/AIO-gen-1-Calculator/README.md

 # InsanityCalculator
-a gen 1 pokemon damage calculator
+A gen 1 Multiuse Tool
 -
 -
 -